themeworkshop/allie/README.md

 ## Browser support

 The project is planning to support Internet Explorer 9 and above and the latest versions of Chrome, Edge, Firefox and Safari.
+Other modern browsers are also likely to work well but we do not test on anything else at the moment.

 ## Legal information